georgedigs/ccp-clf-c02/docs/Summaries/index.md

 ### Cloud Computing Models

-There are 3 common types of cloud computing model
+There are 3 common types of cloud computing model:

 1. Infrastructure as a service (IaaS).
 2. Platform as a service (PaaS).